-Introduction of Nalanda University
+Introduction of Ancient Nalanda University

-History of Nalanda was unknown to world till 18th century.
-It came to knowledge when researcher studied the work of Xuanzang( Hieun Tsang).
-Xuanzang was a Chinese pilgrim who have visited this place in 7th century and spend two year here , he described this place in much details in his writing.
-A memorial dedicated to Hieun Tsang is also established close to ruins.
+Till the 18th century, history of this Ancient Nalanda university was unknown to the world.
+It came to knowledge after researcher studied the work of Xuanzang( Hieun Tsang).
+Xuanzang was a Chinese pilgrim who have visited this place in 7th century and spend two year here.
+He described this place in much details in his writing.
+There is a memorial of Hieun-Tsang close to the ruins.

-Detail about the Ancient Nalanda University
+Detail of Ancient Nalanda University

 Temples inside Nalanda Ruin Complex

-Entry charge and Timing of Nalanda
+Entry charge and Timing of Ancient University of Nalanda

-There is a little entry fee of 15/-for Indians and visitors from SARC counties, these monuments remains open from sunrise to sunset.
+There is a little entry fee of Rs.
+15/-for Indians and visitors from SARC counties, these monuments remains open from sunrise to sunset.

-Location of the Nalanda ruins
+Location of the Ancient Nalanda University

 How to reach Nalanda